 This YouTube playlist is full of super fun and accessible arts and crafts projects that your students (or you!) can do virtually or in the classroom.
-These are projects for a slightly older cohort of students, but could be easily adapted for younger children.
+These are cheap art projects for a slightly older cohort of students, but could be easily adapted for younger children.
 They’re all user-friendly, and you’ll walk away with a unique creation that could hang in a home or spice up your wardrobe!
-These projects will motivate even the most reluctant amongst us to get creative, because the cute end product will more than justify the journey!
+Choose any cheap art project on the list and you will be sure to motivate even the most reluctant amongst us to get creative, because the cute end product will more than justify the journey!

 Linoleum printmaking is super fun and super easy– and it yields an incredibly polished looking result!
 This video will give you several ideas for beginners lino printing, including a stamp carved out of a regular potato.
 The only speciality tool you really need is a lino cutter, which is under $10 at any arts or crafts stores.

 This video introduces three easy weaving projects/patterns to start out with.
 The artist also shows you to make a DIY loom to assemble your projects on!
 Weavings are incredible wall hangings and look super professional.
 Have fun toying around with colors and textures in your patterns to make your perfect piece of textile art.
 This cheap art project will teach you how to work with many different kinds of yarn, fabric, and wool within the weaving process, and help prepare you to go out on your own.
 Once you get a feel for it, the world is yours!